nhitran1111/DWH-SQL-Project/README.md

 - **Documentation**: Provide documentation of the data model to support business stakeholders and analytics teams.
 ---
 ## 🖼️ Description
-This project involved Data Architecture, ETL Process, Data Modelling as described below:
+This project involved Data Architecture, ETL Process, Data Modeling as described below:

-#### 1. Data Architecture: Using Medallion Architecture
+### 1. Data Architecture: Using Medallion Architecture
 This approach includes Bronze, Silver, and Gold layers.
 - Bronze Layer where Stores raw data from the source systems.
 In this project, data is ingested from CSV Files into SQL Server Database.
 - Silver Layer Where perform data cleansing, standardization, and normalization processes to prepare data for analysis, but not apply business rules yet.
 - Gold Layer where contains business-ready dataset modeled into a star schema required for reporting and analytics purpose.
 ![Data_Architeture](documents/Data_Architecture.png)

-#### 2. ETL Process: Extracting, transforming, and loading data from source systems into the warehouse as per below approaches:
+### 2. ETL Process:
+Extracting, transforming, and loading data from source systems into the warehouse as per below approaches:

 ⚒️ **Extraction**
 - *Extraction method* : Pull extraction,
 - *Extraction type* : Full load